 The three aspects relate to how robots in general materialize in part as imitations (simulacra) of life, but the Robot of Art is more than a simulation: like any work of art (art-ifact), it is an expression of something, often an idea (ἰδέα; cf., eídōlon [εἴδωλον]).
 The robot's animation (from anima, "soul, spirit, life, breath") and embodiment of vital activities such as sensing and acting not only simulate life; they are expressions of the animating principle — the spark of life.
 By recognizing this spark (pyr [πυρ]) through ritual acts intended to carry over into the robomancer's laboratory, Robomancy reconnects the Robot of Art to the animism of our ancestors,4 and restores the engineering of automata to the company of sacred arts.5 As the robot emerges also from the human desire to have machines labor in locō hominis (the word robot comes from the Czech robota, meaning "drudgery, servitude"), the Robot of Art is too an apt medium for contemplating sacred work and the re-enchantment of labor (cf., the alchemist's laboratory).
 Ultimately, my work with robots aspires to a sort-of "robotheosis" (cf.) or emancipation of the Machine Soul (Anima Machinæ; cf., Pierre de Latil's Machina Liberata6).

 Rather than trivialize sorcery by reducing it to something to be done by a "mere machine," my work seeks to non-trivialize and re-enchant technology by reconnecting it with the deep or cthonic mind.

-Following is a brief selection of books that have informed or inspired my work, or which I feel are kindred spirits and so worthy of recommending to anyone who would tread a path similar to mine.
+Following is a brief selection of books that have informed or inspired my work.

 - Ascott, Roy.
 Telematic Embrace: Visionary Theories of Art, Technology, and Consciousness (2003).